roxuz/vagrant-ubuntu-rserver/README.md

 #### Vagrant box (ubuntu/xenial64)
 ---

 Once the VM is booted you can enter it with `vagrant ssh`, leave with `exit` and shut it down with `vagrant halt`.
-Pleae not that this box is provisioned with 4096 MB RAM and 2 processors, so memory- or processor-intensive code in R is not really supported.
+Please note that this box is provisioned with 4096 MB RAM and 2 processors, so memory- or processor-intensive code in R is not really supported.
 You can change these provisions in the `Vagrantfile`, when the box is shut down.
 To restart after changing the Vagrantfile, you can use `vagrant up --no-provisions`.
 You can see the forwarding port (`8787` on host and guest) with `vagrant port`.
 Files can be transferred into the VM in the same directory in which the `Vagrantfile` is located (on Windows) and in the `/host` directory of the VM.